chrislgarry/Apollo-11/CONTRIBUTING.md

 [ZH_CN]:CONTRIBUTING.zh_cn.md
 [ZH_TW]:CONTRIBUTING.zh_tw.md

 The source code in this repository was digitized manually from paper printouts, so typos and other discrepancies have been introduced accidentally.
-The code shall be modified to be made consistent with the scanned printouts:
+The code shall be modified to be made consistent with the following scanned printouts:

 - [AGC printouts for Comanche][8]
 - [AGC printouts for Luminary][9]